COVID-19 and Bankruptcy – Video Overview

 The other thing I have been dealing a lot with is clients who are in chapter 13 who have suffered a reduction in their income.
 They want to know what’s going on with the bankruptcy court about that.
 I can tell you that different courts are doing different things.

 I’ve heard that courts in Texas are just allowing you to skip three payments.
 I know that the Jacksonville court is allowing people to have a reduction by following a very simple document.
 Our main filings are in the middle district which covers anywhere between Hernando County all the way South to Hardy County.
 This is about a hundred mile radius.
 And the other part of that division is the Fort Meyer’s division, which goes all the way down to Naples.

 I don’t think the judges have made any set decision as to how they’re going to allow people to change their cases if they’ve suffered a reduction of income.
 The only thing I can say is that under the stimulus package there is an allowance to potentially extend your plan for 84 months.
 Generally the most you can be in a plan for 60 months.
 Of course, the sooner you are done with your plan, the sooner you can get back into rebuilding your credit.

 So that’s just some information as to how the stimulus package impacts the bankruptcy law.
-If you have any questions about bankruptcy or if you’re a current client, again, feel free to reach out to me.
+Do you have any questions about bankruptcy?
+If you’re a current client, again, feel free to reach out to me.
 My name is attorney Robert Geller.
-Current clients can email us at email@example.com or call us at (813) 405-1507.
+Current clients can email us at firstname.lastname@example.org or call us at (813) 405-1507.

 If you’re not a client and you have some questions about the bankruptcy laws or you’re considering filing, you can use some of that stimulus money to file bankruptcy.
 If you want to know more, contact us at info@RobertGellerlaw.com or give us a call at (813) 405-1509.